DariiaVyshenska/R-tools/cc_drivers_functions/README.txt

 # or "pvalue"
 # subtable_table
 # Function: filters table either based on p-value ("p_val") threshold or on
+# corr coef directionality ("coef_dir"; adds coefition direction column where 1
+# is positive, -1 is negative correlation).
-# corr coef directionality ("coef_dir").
-If any NA's are detected - the row
+# If any NA is detected - row is excluded
-# will be excluded. uses function extract_table
 # fisher_calc
 # Function: calculates Fisher's combined probability test p-value and
 # attaches this p-value as extra column "fish_pval".
+If parameter "fdr" = T
+# than fdr for fisher will be calcualted and added as "fisher_fdr" column.
-Returns table with attached fisher column
+# Returns table
-# uses function subtable_table